Gepardec/vagrant-docker/README.md

 ## Customize the VM specs

-You can alter the default configuration for the Vagrant VM in the top section of the Vagrantfile
+You can alter the default configuration for your vagrant vm in the top section of the Vagrantfile

 ```ruby
 #########################